LLNL/merlin/docs/source/modules/introduction.rst

 This tutorial will show you how to:

 1. Install Merlin and test that it works correctly
 2. Build a basic workflow and scale it up, introducing you to Merlin's syntax and how it differs from maestro.
 3. Run a "real" physics simulation based workflow, with post-processing of results, visualization and machine learning.
 4. Use some of Merlin's advanced features to do things like interface with batch systems, distribute a workflow across machines and dynamically add new samples to a running workflow.
 5. Contribute to Merlin, through code enhancements and bug reports.
 6. Get started porting your own application, with tips and tricks for building and scaling up workflows.

+.. rubric:: Footnotes

+.. [*] Technically Merlin creates celery tasks that will break up the graph into
+       subsequent tasks (tasks to create tasks).
+This improves scalability with parallel task creation.